HassanatC/HassanatC/README.md

 - 👋 Hi, I’m Hassanat.
-- 👀 I am interested in programming and web development, namely front-end development.
+- 👀 I am interested in programming and web development, and will be studying Computer Science at postgraduate level.
-- 🌱 I’m currently learning JavaScript in greater depth.
+- 🌱 I’m currently focused on learning Java and JavaScript in greater depth, and plan to start Helsinki's Full Stack Open course.
-- 💞️ I’m looking to collaborate on a project after progressing through The Odin Project's full-stack JavaScript curriculum.
+- 💞️ I’m looking to collaborate on a project.. soon.

 <!---